nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `done_task INDEX`
 * Marks the task at the specified INDEX as complete.
+* The specified task must be uncompleted before calling this command.
 * The index refers to the index number shown in the displayed task list.
 * The index must be a positive and valid integer 1, 2, 3, ...

 Examples:
 * `done_task 1` marks the first task in the task list as completed.

+### Marking a task as uncompleted: `undone_task`
+Marks a completed task from SOChedule Task List as uncompleted.

+Format: `undone_task INDEX`
+* Marks the task at the specified INDEX as uncompleted.
+* The specified task must be completed before calling this command.
+* The index refers to the index number shown in the displayed task list.
+* The index must be a positive and valid integer 1, 2, 3, ...

+Examples:
+* `undone_task 1` marks the first task in the task list as uncompleted.

 ### Listing all tasks today: `today_task`
 Lists all tasks that have deadline on today from SOChedule Task List.